apache/openwhisk-apigateway/doc/v1/security.md

     "type":"clientSecret",
     "scope":"api",
     "idFieldName":"X-IBM-ClientId",
-    "secretFieldName":"X-IBM-ClientSecret"
+    "secretFieldName":"X-IBM-ClientSecret",
+    "location": "header"
   }
 ]
 ```

-This will create two API keys for the API, which will need to be supplied in the `X-IBM-ClientId` and `X-IBM-ClientSecret` headers, respectively.
+This will create two API keys for the API, which will need to be supplied in the `X-IBM-ClientId` and `X-IBM-ClientSecret` headers or query strings, respectively.

 ## OAuth 2.0 (`oauth2`)